-Verdict: Spreadsheets are comparatively easier to start with, more familiar, but it might give you a hard time when the values tend to increase rapidly or with large data.
+Verdict: Spreadsheets are comparatively easier to start with, and more familiar, but they might give you a hard time when the values tend to increase rapidly or with large data.
 Databases might be complex to start with but are strongly recommended for easier access and larger data management!

 The most popular spreadsheet application is Microsoft Excel, which is a part of Microsoft office.
 It offers more and better functions than any other spreadsheet software, one of them being a quick access toolbar for pinning the functions that you might need to access often.

 Another advanced-level spreadsheet software that has taken attention over the years is Google Sheets.
 Besides some regular functions, it offers certain google specific tools such as google translate for translating cell contents and google finance for evaluating real-time financial information.